koksal/tps/README.md

 ### Summary network

-TPS outputs a Simple Interaction Format ([sif]) file `output.sif` that summarizes the valid pathway models.
-The sif file can be imported into [Cytoscape] to visualize the network.
+TPS outputs a Simple Interaction Format ([SIF]) file `output.sif` that summarizes the valid pathway models.
+The SIF file can be imported into [Cytoscape] to visualize the network.
 Each line has the form:
 ```
 ProteinA <relationship type> ProteinB